1. The number and type of fibers (base material);

 8. Package type.

-Due to the large number of variable parameters, optical fiber arrays usually need to be made into custom optical devices tailored to specific applications.
+Due to a large number of variable parameters, optical fiber arrays usually need to be made into custom optical devices tailored to specific applications.

 The fiber array is mostly made of quartz fiber, which can be applied to various spectral regions from near-infrared to ultraviolet.
 However, they can also be made from certain specialty fibers.
 Both single-mode fiber and multi-mode fiber are used, depending on the application.
 In some cases, polarization-maintaining fibers are used.